nyergler/effective-django/source/tutorial/views.rst

 Creating the Template
 =====================

-.. slide:: Django Templates
-   :level: 2

-   * Django allows you to specify ``TEMPLATE_DIRS`` to look for templates in
-   * By default it looks for a ``template`` subdirectory in each app
-   * Keeping templates within an app makes creating reusable apps easier

 Now that we've defined a URL for our list view, we can try it out.
 Django includes a server suitable for development purposes that you